akostrik/CPP_module_42/README.md

 };
 ```

-## Reference vs pointer (01 / ex03)
+## Reference vs pointer (01/ex03)
-`HumanA` can have a reference or a pointer to the Weapon.
-Ideally, it should be implemented as a reference, since the Weapon exists from creation until destruction, and never changes (here `HumanA` has `Weapon& weaponREF` attribut).
+`HumanA` has a reference or a pointer to the Weapon.
+A reference is betted, since the Weapon exists from creation until destruction and never changes.
-`HumanB` must have a pointer to a Weapon since the field is not set at creation time, and the weapon can be NULL (here `HumanB` has `Weapon* weaponPTR` attribut).
+`HumanB` has a pointer to a Weapon, since the field is not set at creation time and the weapon can be NULL
 In the both cases we can change the type of the weapon.

 ### Reference